emna2881/E3NG-Toolchanger/Docs/build_guide.md

 ## Detailed Component Guide & BOM
 ![image](./Images/toolhead.png)
-The structure of the toolhead is highly intuitive and simple.
+The toolhead structure is simple and intuitive.
 A cam attached to the servo motor rotates to open the extruder gears.
 The tool and toolhead are securely held together by two pairs of neodymium magnets.

 ### 1. Extruder
 ![image](./Images/extruder.png)
 Two versions of the extruder are available:
-1. **Uses Pin (Recommended):** Uses the unthreaded 3x30mm pin included in the BMG gear kit.
+1. **Use the Pin (Recommended):** Use the unthreaded 3x30mm pin included in the BMG gear kit.
-2. **Uses M3x25mm Bolt :** Uses an M3 SHCS 25mm instead of the pin.
+2. **Use the M3x25mm Bolt:** Use an M3 SHCS 25mm instead of the pin.

 I recommend using the unthreaded pin.
 However, if you are using that specific pin for a Nudge probe, you can substitute it with the M3 SHCS model.